Overview

 relationship with CPP Advisors, and other factors Payments are divided into

-Quarterly (see definition below)
+Quarterly (see definition below) installments based on the assets under management

-management or as individually negotiated.
+or as individually negotiated.

 6